Consumption and Consumer Behavior

 - be able to analyse emerging-market economies and economies in transition, taking into account their crucial characteristics and historical experience

-- be able to implement the knowledge for the analysis of the consumption in the context of Russian economy
+- be able to use acquired skills for the analysis of consumption practices in Russia

 - A brief history of the communist economic system based on central planning in the former Soviet Union and Central and Eastern Europe.In this topic we will discuss political economy of transition, controversies over a transition strategy, and first results of transition (at the end of 1990s), interrelations between market and democracy, and between economic and political transition, and the role of external actors in transition process.